A family talks together as they stand around a kitchen island.

 1. Recovery from identity theft may be a long and complex process.

-2. Identity theft protection services help alert you when your personal information is found online.
+2. Identity theft protection services can help you keep your information private with monitoring and support.

-Recovering from identity theft can be a frustrating, long, and expensive experience.
-Identity theft protection services are a good idea if you’re looking for ways to monitor your personal info or help resolve identity theft issues.
-However, many identity protection services are available, and you’ll want to understand how these programs work before signing up.
+It can be a long and complex process to recover from identity theft.
+Identity theft protection services are a good idea if you’re looking for ways to protect your financial security, preserve your credit score, monitor your personal info, or help resolve identity theft.
+However, many identity protection services are available, and you’ll want to know how these programs work before signing up.

 How do identity theft protection services work?

-Identity theft protection services work differently depending on the specific program or plan.
-Often, they’ll include a range of services and tools that can help alert you when your personal info is found online or if someone tries to open an account in your name.
-There may also be resources that can help you recover from identity theft if your personal data has been compromised.
+Identity theft protection services work differently depending on the program.
+Often, they'll include a range of services and tools that can help alert you when your personal info is online or if someone tries to open an account in your name.
+There may also be resources that can help you recover from a stolen identity.

 Did you know?

 Before signing up for an identity theft protection service, review the company’s offerings to see what’s included and how much a subscription costs.
-You can compare Discover Identity Theft Protection to Lifelock.
+You can compare Discover Identity Theft Protection to other providers.

-Identity theft protection services look for your information in various databases and alert you of suspicious activity, such as a change of address.
+Identity theft protection services go beyond essential credit monitoring or credit score tracking.
+These services look for your information in various databases and alert you of suspicious activity, such as a change of address.
 These alerts can be an early warning that an identity thief is trying to use your personal information to commit fraud.
-This allows you to respond to the issue promptly.
+This allows you to respond to the issue immediately.

 You can take several steps to help keep your information secure and protect yourself from fraud.

 • Don’t carry your Social Security card.
-You don’t want to become an identity theft victim if your Social Security number falls into the wrong hands or your wallet is lost or stolen.
-A good way to prevent identity theft is to keep secure information, like your SSN, in a safe place.
+You don’t want to become an identity theft victim if your Social Security number falls into the wrong hands.
+A good way to prevent identity theft is to keep secure information, like your SSN, in a safe place and only carry your card in your wallet when necessary.
 Contact the Social Security Administration immediately if you lose your Social Security card.

 • Check your credit score and credit report periodically.
-It’s good practice to check your credit score annually and check your credit report with each major credit bureau a few times a year.
+It’s good practice to check your credit score regularly and check your credit report with each major credit bureau a few times a year.

 • Watch out for phishing.
-Phishing messages can trick people into sharing personal information or installing malware on their devices.
+According to the FTC, phishing messages can trick people into sharing personal information with cyber criminals.
 Be cautious of any emails, phone calls, or texts you receive that ask for your information, request you to log in to an account, or instruct you to “reset” your password.
 Most credit card companies and financial institutions won’t call, text, or email you asking you to verify your personal information, nor will they generally ask you to provide it urgently.
+These may be a sign of a scam.

 • Add a fraud alert or security freeze to your credit reports.
 A creditor may take extra steps to verify your identity before opening a new account if there's a fraud alert on your credit report.
-According to the Federal Trade Commission, a credit freeze is a free option that can keep creditors from accessing your credit reports as part of a new application.
-You can also contact each credit bureau and ask them to create and freeze credit reports for children under 16 years old, according to the FTC.
+According to the FTC, a credit freeze is a free option that can keep creditors from accessing your credit reports as part of a new application.
+You can also contact each credit bureau and ask them to create and freeze credit reports for children under 16 years old.

 • Use unique passwords.
 Repeating the same username and password could make it easier for someone to take over multiple accounts.
 A password manager can help you create and remember unique passwords for all your accounts.